 Skip to main content

-Ngā kaupapa ka tautokona ā-pūtea / What we fund
+What we fund / Ngā kaupapa ka tautokona ā-pūtea

 This fund provides grants for plans, reports and one-off projects that will protect, conserve and promote New Zealand's natural, cultural and physical heritage.

-• Physical heritage projects restore, protect and/or conserve places, structures and large built objects that are important to our history
+• Physical heritage projects restore, protect and/or conserve places, structures and large built objects that are important to our history.

 • Cultural heritage projects conserve, protect and/or promote collections and stories that are important to our cultural heritage and identity.